owlbarn/tutorial/book/case-image-inception/README.md

 There are other functions such as reading in ndarray from PPM file.
 The full image processing code can be viewed in [this gist](https://gist.github.com/jzstark/86a1748bbc898f2e42538839edba00e1).

 Of course, most of the time we have to deal with image of other more common format such as PNG and JPEG.
-For the conversion from these format to PPM or the other way around, we use the tool [ImageMagick](https://www.imagemagick.org/).
+For the conversion from these formats to PPM or the other way around, we use the tool [ImageMagick](https://www.imagemagick.org/).
 ImageMagick is a free and open-source tool suite for image related tasks, such as converting, modifying, and editing images.
 It can read and write over 200 image file formats, including the PPM format.
 Therefore, we preprocess the images by converting its format to PPM with the command `convert`.